 Castration usually has no effect on dogs that have prostate cancer.
 Removing the prostate gland by surgery is not recommended in dogs because of its location.
 Very often surgery can cause numerous complications (one of which is urinary incontinence).

-The only option available is using chemo drugs (and occasionally radiation) to try to shrink down the tumor.
+The only option available is using chemo drugs such as Piroxicam (and occasionally radiation) to try to shrink down the tumor.

 However, chemotherapy (and radiation) is not so effective and usually fails to give the dog patient any relief of discomfort.
 It also does not significantly extend the patient's life.

 Canine prostate cancer is rare, but when it strikes, it is a fatal disease with a very poor prognosis.
-Average survival rate is only 6 weeks to one year.
+Average life expectancy on diagnosis is only 6 weeks to one year.